Chime Review: Checking And Savings

-You’ll want to know the merits and demerits before deciding whether or not Chime is the perfect choice for your banking needs.
+You’ll want to know the merits and demerits before deciding whether or not Chime is the perfect choice for your checking and savings needs.

-Here are some benefits you’ll enjoy when you bank with Chime:
+Here are some benefits you’ll enjoy when you use Chime:

 The Chime App

-This APP is designed for banking from a phone.
-It lets you pay bills, check your account, receive transaction notifications, transfer funds between accounts, send money to friends, and freeze your card if stolen or lost.
+This APP is designed for use from a phone.
+It lets you pay bills, checks your account, receives transaction notifications, transfer funds between accounts, send money to friends, and freeze your card if stolen or lost.

 View My Card

 Chime lets you view your debit card information whenever, wherever you are.